Guardians place Lane Thomas on 10-day injured list with bruised right wrist

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Friday's game between the Pirates and the Marlins:
+Here are the best bets our model is projecting for Tuesday's game between the Padres and the Tigers:

 • Total: NBC Sports Bet is recommending a play on the over on the Game Total of 7.0.